April 26th, 2012

 - Start an emergency fund.
 Open a fee-free savings account.
 Use Credit Karma’s consumer banking reviews to help you make your decision.
 Set up automatic deposits to your new emergency fund.
 You can start small, even just depositing $50 or even $25 a month.
 Whatever you do, don’t dip into your emergency savings fund unless it’s actually an emergency.

-- Set up alerts through your credit card accounts or a Google Calendar.
+- Set up alerts through your credit card accounts, Credit Karma, or a Google calendar.
 Configure alerts to remind you when ten days in advance that your bill is due.
 That way, you’ll have some extra time to pull together the funds.

 - Watch your credit utilization rate.
 You can monitor your credit utilization rate on Credit Karma.
 We’ll even show you notifications when your utilization rate is getting too high.
 Keep your credit card balances to less than 30 percent of your credit limits.
 This will show healthy, responsible credit use, and keep you less dependent on credit cards.